grafana/k6-docs/src/data/markdown/docs/02 javascript api/08 k6-metrics/72 Rate.md

 ---
 title: 'Rate'
+excerpt: 'Rate is an object for representing a custom metric keeping track of the percentage of added values that are non-zero.'
 ---

 _Rate_ is an object for representing a custom metric keeping track of the percentage of added values that are non-zero.
 It is one of the four [custom metrics](/javascript-api/k6-metrics).